tungs/timecut/README.md

 timecut index.html --viewport=800,600 --fps=60 --duration=5 \
   --frame-cache --pix-fmt=yuv420p --output=video.mp4
 ```
 Equivalent to the current default `timecut` invocation, but with explicit options.
-Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds (temporarily saving each frame), and saves the resulting movie using the pixel format `yuv420p` as `video.mp4`.
+Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds (temporarily saving each frame), and saves the resulting video using the pixel format `yuv420p` as `video.mp4`.

 **<a name="cli-example-selector" href="#cli-example-selector">#</a> Using a selector**:
 ```